CUSTOMER VALUE PROPOSITION

 A Customer Value Proposition (CVP) consists of the sum total of benefits which a vendor promises a customer will receive in return for the customers’ associated payment or other value transfer.

 Customer Value Management was started by Ray Kordupleski in the 1980s and discussed in his book Mastering Customer Value Management.
 A 012 is a business or marketing statement that describes why a customer should buy a product or use a service.
-It is specifically targeted towards potential customers rather than other constituent groups such as employees, partners and suppliers.
+It is specifically targeted at potential customers rather than other constituent groups such as employees, partners and suppliers.
 Similar to the unique selling proposition, it is a clearly defined statement that is designed to convince customers that one particular product or service will add more value or better solve a problem than others in his competitive set.

 Why Customer Value Proposition is Important